bibendovsky/bstone/README.md

 5 - Required assets
 ===================

-Since all titles are not free (except shareware) you have to own a copy of the game in order to play.
+Since all titles except shareware are not free you have to own a copy of the game in order to play.

 Required files for each game: